avatar

 Despite being shunned at school, being top of the class taught me the value of my ability to learn, and I began earning by tutoring classmates who, for once, were less fortunate than me.
 I soon branched out to other students and explored subjects I studied solely to teach them.
 Meeting students with neither money nor skills forced me to decide whether I would share my newfound wealth of knwoledge without compensation and of course I did.
 During university, I continued supporting individual students while co-leading a voluntary program teaching applied statistics to thesis writers for three years.
 Later, I carried the same spirit further: in 2023, I joined Green Finance Consulting for a pro bono collaboration with Roland Berger and the Big Girls Foundation in Kenya.
 There, I designed a database architecture to manage thousands of scholarship applications to expand educational access for girls in underserved regions.
 This way my initial discovery that knowledge is power now even touches the life of people on another continent.

-But how can I help others find meaning?
-The question takes me back to my own childhood, education was my own escape from poverty and chaos; it gave me direction and agency.
-With AIESEC, I worked in the Incoming Global Talent Team, connecting young professionals with opportunities in leading European companies.
-With Enactus, I turned to social entrepreneurship, joining the Enactus X team, modelled after Google’s, to develop new business ideas with measurable social value.
-One initiative I am particularly proud of created work for homeless people as city guides in Frankfurt, restoring both income and dignity.
-Others promoted food-saving and local sustainability.
-Later, with Green Finance Consulting, I explored how consulting and organisational design can align incentives, impact, and human motivation which also led to the aforementioned collaboration with Roland Berger and the Big Girls Foundation to scale educational access in Kenya.
-Across all these experiences, the pattern remains: purpose is what makes life worth living - people need hope as much as they need food.
+At AIESEC, I co-led the Incoming Global Talent Team in connecting young professionals with placements in leading European companies.
+With Enactus, I focused on social entrepreneurship, joining the Enactus X team - modelled after Google’s - to develop business concepts with measurable social value.
+One Enactus project I’m particularly proud of created employment for homeless people as city guides in Frankfurt, restoring both income and dignity, while others advanced food-saving and local sustainability.
+Later, with Green Finance Consulting, I explored how consulting and organisational design can align incentives, impact, and human motivation which led to the collaboration with Roland Berger and the Big Girls Foundation to expand educational access in Kenya.

 Solving challenges within my personal circle and working with others taught me the importance of investing time in initiatives that scale.
 Real change happens where technology and capital meet, and I believe joining those forces is how I can give my ideas a real chance to matter.